vercel/ms/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Link the package to the global module directory: `npm link`
 3. Within the module you want to test your local development instance of ms, just link it to the dependencies: `npm link ms`.
 Instead of the default one from npm, node will now use your clone of ms!

+As always, you can run the tests using: `npm test`